linas/biome-distribution/graphs/loop-graphs/README.md

 (count-pentagons pathways)
 ```

-To make the csv's, cut and paste the code at the bottom of that file.
+To make the csv's, do a `(load "gene-pairs.scm")` and then go to
+`data-export.scm` and start cutting and pasting the code there.

 ### Files